WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 • More consistent traction and appearance across the facility

-• Planned re-topcoating instead of reactive repairs
+• Planned re-topcoating instead of reactive full replacement

 Warehouse Epoxy Flooring FAQs